10. Introducing Data Frames

 – for representing tabular data (matrix-like) with columns of possibly different types, in particular a mix of numerical and categorical variables,Series

-– vector-like objects for representing individual columns,Index
+– vector-like objects for storing individual columns,Index

 s and items inSeries